wslominska/TeskaLabs/exports.md

 You can search the list by typing the name of the export in the search bar.
 On that page, you can also make a new export by clicking ‘New’ in the upper right corner.

 ## Export Detail
-You can see complete information about a specific export on the Detail screen.
-Here you can also download and delete.
-The "Restart" runs the export again as is or with your custom changes.
-Deleting a scheduled export does not delete the exports that were generated from it.
+You can access detailed information about each export on the Detail screen.
+On that screen, you can also download and delete the export.

+By clicking ‘Restart’, you can run the export again – whether as it is, or with the custom changes you implemented.

+If you delete a scheduled export, the exports that were generated from it before do not get removed.

 ## Start Export
 The Start Export screen offers you pre-made Exports from the Library.
 You can run these directly or modify them and run them with your custom changes.
 The "Custom" button takes you to a blank form where you can create a self-made export.